-- Massage Therapy - A practice of muscle and joint manipulation to enhance the body's natural healing abilities to relieve stress and pain.
+- Massage Therapy - A practice of muscle and joint manipulation that enhances the body's natural healing abilities to relieve stress and pain.
 The treatment may also encourage a deeper awareness of one's own body.

 - Movement Classes - Yoga, Qi Gong, Tai Chi, and Feldenkrais use gentle movement, breathing, mindful awareness and meditation for a mind-body approach to health and wellness.

-- Mindfulness - An effective intervention that focuses on connecting with the present moment to help reduce stress, anxiety, depression, and the limitations that can accompany chronic pain.
+- Mindfulness - An effective intervention that focuses on connecting with the present moment to reduce stress, anxiety, depression and the limitations that can accompany chronic pain.

-- Nutrition - Individual visits and hands-on cooking classes will help you learn how what you eat can influence chronic pain and increase your confidence in the kitchen.
+- Nutrition - Individual visits and hands-on cooking classes will help you understand how what you eat influences chronic pain, and increase your confidence in the kitchen.

 - Occupational Therapy - Therapy that encourages rehabilitation through the performance of activities required in daily life.

-- Physical Therapy - This type of physical therapy is designed to decrease your suffering and fear of movement one-on-one or in a group.
+- Physical Therapy - Therapy designed to decrease your suffering and fear of movement one-on-one or in a group.
 It includes education and movement to help you improve your life.